Somalia affair: Canadian Airborne Regiment

 Only recently deemed a light infantry battalion, some leaders expressed concern that the Somalia mission did not fit the Regiment's mandate or abilities.
 The Airborne consisted of multiple sub-units drawn from each of Canada's regular infantry regiments.
 Later, LCol.
 Kenward suggested that the line regiments had offloaded some of their "bad apples" into the CAR.
 LCol.
 Morneault, the commanding officer of the CAR, declared the "rogue commando" unit unfit for service abroad and sought to have it remain in Canada.
 Instead, he was relieved of his command and replaced by Lieutenant Colonel Carol Mathieu.

 There had been recurring discipline problems, and an ongoing investigation into their base of CFB Petawawa as a hotbed of white supremacist activity in 2 Commando.
 This included the adoption of the confederate flag as the commando's barracks-room decoration.
 The flag had initially been presented as a gift from American soldiers, and gradually became an unofficial symbol, although successive commanding officers had tried to ban its usage.

 Footage depicting racist actions of Cpl.
 McKay and Pte.
-Brocklebank was later brought forward by Scott Taylor, who hoped to expose systematic problems in the military and exonerate his friend Kyle Brown.
+Brocklebank was later brought forward by Scott Taylor, who hoped to expose systemic problems in the military and exonerate his friend Kyle Brown.
 In the video, McKay utters racial slurs, and pre-deployment photographs showed him wearing a Hitler shirt in front of a swastika.
 A video taken by CAR soldiers shows Brocklebank making racist and violent remarks.

 Mike Abel, the only Canadian to die in the Somali operation, was allegedly a member of the Ku Klux Klan; colleagues disputed the evidence that racist literature had been found in his belongings, and asserted that it just floated around the camp and everybody read it.